Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Attachment Limit: 20 MB per email.

-- Features: Integration with Microsoft Office apps, Focused Inbox feature, OneDrive cloud storage.
+- Features: Integration with Microsoft Office apps, Focused Inbox feature, and OneDrive cloud storage.

-- Security: Two-factor authentication, strong phishing and malware protection, SSL encryption.
+- Security: Two-factor authentication, strong phishing and malware protection, TLS encryption in transit.

 - Pros: Excellent integration with Microsoft products, generous storage, useful organisation features.